chrisfrank/sinatra_vs_express/README.md

 Sinatra vs Express Benchmarks
 =============================

-I love writing UI logic in JavaSript, but I still prefer Ruby on the server.
-It's more elegant, I think.
+I love writing UI logic in JavaSript, but I still prefer Ruby and Sinatra on the server.

-But is Ruby slower?
+Is Ruby/Sinatra slower than Node/Express, though?
 If so, how much slower?
 I wrote this benchmark to find out.

-It turns out that, for the kind of work I do, at least, Sinatra is a little bit *faster* than Express.
+It turns out that, at least for the kind of work I do, Sinatra is a little *faster* than Express.

 ## The Test